Extra support for vulnerable households during Covid-19

 - Expanded the list of advice topics we offer, including checking on how customers are feeling and coping and signposting to NHS services if needed.
 We have revised our benefits advice, including supporting people who have lost employment.
 We have also provided loneliness and isolation advice, identifying and making referrals to local community response teams etc.

 - Assessed higher volumes of individuals on a case-by-case basis.

-With the pandemic likely to last weeks and many more months ahead, we’re predicting that families and individuals will see their see utility debts mount up and potentially become unaffordable.
+With the pandemic expected to last many more months ahead, we’re predicting that families and individuals will see their see utility debts mount up and potentially become unaffordable.